-KSCF Working To Stop Child Trafficking
+KSCF Working To Stop Child Trafficking in India

 We engage, inspire and mobilise people from diverse backgrounds to build a child-friendly world Building on Mr. Satyarthi’s path breaking work of 40 years on promoting child education, KSCF works in partnership with multi-stakeholders both at the grassroots and global level, with governments, businesses, civil society, communities, and children.